Non-permutation phenomena in trivariate families over $\F_{2^m}$ and resolution of a conjecture: Acknowledgments

-The third-named author (PS) would like to thank the first-named author (DB) for the invitation at the Dipartimento di Matematica e Informatica at Universit\`a degli Studi di Perugia, Italy, and the great working conditions while this paper was being written.
-The first-named author (DB) thanks the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA—INdAM) which supported the research.
+The third-named author (PS) thanks the first-named author (DB) for the invitation to Università degli Studi di Perugia and the excellent working conditions.
+The research of the first-named author (DB) was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (INdAM - GNSAGA Project, CUP E53C24001950001).